srsran/srsRAN_4G/README.md

 Hardware
 --------

-The library currently supports the Ettus Universal Hardware Driver (UHD) and the bladeRF driver.
-Thus, any hardware supported by UHD or bladeRF can be used.
+srsLTE has native support for the Ettus Universal Hardware Driver (UHD) and the bladeRF driver.
+We also support SoapySDR.
+Thus, any hardware supported by SoapySDR can be used.
 There is no sampling rate conversion, therefore the hardware should support 30.72 MHz clock in order to work correctly with LTE sampling frequencies and decode signals from live LTE base stations.

 We have tested the following hardware:
- * USRP B210
+ * USRP B2x0
  * USRP B205mini
- * USRP X300 (recommended UHD version: 3.9.7)
+ * USRP X3x0
- * limeSDR
+ * LimeSDR
  * bladeRF

+For Ettus Research equipment we recommended the LTS version of UHD, i.e. either 3.9.7 or 3.15.

 Build Instructions
 ------------------